 Upon returning to Marion, with his Christian experience, he and his family united themselves with the St. John African Methodist Episcopal Church.
 He served as Pro-Tem of the Steward Board, Church Treasurer and Class Leader.
 He sang on the Men’s Choir, the Senior Choir, and the Combined Choir.
 He attended Bible Study and church School almost every Sunday.

 Hezekiah’s memory will be forever cherished by his children; Norman (Karen) Goldsberry of Newark, NJ and Hezekiah Norman, Jr. of Mansfield, OH; his step-children, Ernestine Wright of Marion, SC; Clarence Goldsberry of Irvington, NJ and Charlie Goldsberry of Orange, NJ.
 His brother, Frank (Margaret) Norman of Britton’s Neck, SC; brother-in-law John (Sharon) Allen of Mitchellville, MD;17 grand children, 15 great-grand children and a host of nieces, nephews, cousins and friends.
 One step-daughter, Ethel Goldsberry; three brothers, Willie Norman, Levester (Lee) Norman and Roosevelt Norman and four sisters, Frances Croom, Edna Norman, Carrethea Graves and Emma Clark preceded him in death.

-To send flowers to Hezekiah's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Hezekiah Norman Sr., please visit our floral store.